vk-cs/docs-public/docs/en/main/bigdata/hortonworks/bigdata-info/bigdata-architecture/bigdata-architecture.md

 ## Description

-Big Data or Big Data is a series of approaches, tools and methods for processing structured and unstructured data of huge volumes and significant diversity to obtain results perceived by a person and effective in conditions of continuous growth, distribution over numerous nodes of a computer network.
+Cloud Big Data is a series of approaches, tools and methods for processing structured and unstructured data of huge volumes and significant diversity to obtain results perceived by a person and effective in conditions of continuous growth, distribution over numerous nodes of a computer network.

 The basic principles of working with big data are as follows: